EuroVelo: EuroVelo 7 – Sun Route

 EV7 runs from the North Cape to Malta.
-It goes through Norway, Finland, Sweden, Denmark, Germany, Czechia, Austria, Italy, and Malta.
+It goes through Norway, Finland, Sweden, Denmark, Germany, the Czech Republic, Austria, Italy, and Malta.

 EuroVelo 8 – Mediterranean Route

-EV8 follows the European coastline of the Mediterranean sea from Cádiz, Spain to Athens, Greece, going through Spain, France, italy, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Greece, Turkey, and Cyprus.
+EV8 follows the European coastline of the Mediterranean sea from Cádiz, Spain to Athens, Greece, going through Spain, France, Italy, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Greece, Turkey, and Cyprus.

 EuroVelo 9 – Amber Route

 EV9 (in Poland, also labeled as R9) stretches from the Baltic Sea to the Adriatic Sea.
 It is so named after the precious stone amber collected in the Baltic, which was taken by routes such as this to the Mediterranean.
 One of the shortest of the EuroVelo routes, EV9 still manages to cut across Europe from north to south, from Poland to Croatia, and in doing so passes through the Czech Republic, Austria and Slovenia en route.